home

 In 2009, there has been a handfull of projects where he appeared again in a leading role or as a minor character: on stage at the Gate Theatre in Dublin, Conor McPherson's The Birds (September-October 2009), for the big screen as Aberforth Dumbledore in Harry Potter and The Deathly Hallows and for ITV, he took on DCI Langton's role again in a sequel based on Lynda La PLante's second novel in Anna Travis' series, The Red Dahlia.

-The filming of John Carter of Mars where he plays a Martian ruler will take him until mid 2010.
-May 2010 will see him in Detroit to star along with Pierce Brosnan in Salvation Boulevard directed by George Ratliff and it's likely that a third season of Lynda La Plante's Above Suspicion will keep him busy during the Summer.
+The filming of John Carter where he plays a Martian ruler took him until mid 2010.
+May 2010 saw him in Detroit to star along with Pierce Brosnan in Salvation Boulevard directed by George Ratliff and the third season of Lynda La Plante's Above Suspicion, Deadly Intent kept him busy during the Summer.

 Awards

-With his versatility as a gifted character actor plus the "tall, dark, and handsome" look of a remarkable leading man, Ciarán is a favourite not only of fans, but of directors and other actors who value his artistic talents and professionalism.
+With his versatility as a gifted character actor plus the "tall, dark, and handsome" look of a remarkable leading man, Ciarán is a favourite not only of fans, but of directors and other actors who value his artistic talents, professionalism as well as human qualities that make him a pleasure to work with.
 He has won respect and recognition from critics and colleagues alike as shown by these numerous awards:

 The essentials